denoland/deno/Docs.md

 The resources table was added to abstract various types of I/O streams and other allocated state.
 A resource is an integer identifier which maps to some Rust object.
-It can be used with various ops.
-Particularly read and write.
+It can be used with various ops, particularly read and write.

 Stability and usability improvements. `fetch()` is 90% complete now.
 Basic REPL support was added.
 Shebang support was added.
 Command-line argument parsing was improved.
-A forwarding service `https://deno.land/x` was setup for Deno code.
+A forwarding service `https://deno.land/x` was set up for Deno code.
 Example code has been posted to [deno.land/x/examples](https://github.com/denoland/deno_examples) and [deno.land/x/net](https://github.com/denoland/net).